HossamAbubakr/Trivo/README.md

 It uses flask as a web framework, PostgreSQL as the database of choice and SqlAlchemy as the ORM

-It demonstrades my understanding of API creation, error handling and full documentation.
+It demonstrades my understanding of API creation, error handling,full documentation and unit testing.

 ## Technologies